walles/bubblemon/osx/README.md

 * TouchBar: Give more pixels to the visualization by removing the frame

 * TouchBar: Release a new Bubblemon with TouchBar support

+* Add menu bar screenshot to the web pages